- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 Before you open a design tool, spend time figuring out:

-- What they’re trying to get done: Are they looking for help, tracking something, or exploring options?
+- What users are trying to get done: Are users looking for help, tracking an order, or exploring options?

-- What’s getting in their way: Is it slow responses, missing info, or unclear next steps?
+- What’s getting in the user's way: Is it slow responses, missing info, or unclear next steps?

 Talk to your support team.
 Scan customer feedback.
 Dig into transcripts.
 You’ll start to spot patterns that shape everything from tone to flow logic.